 1 Executive Summary

 Energy consumption is currently a challenge in all domains of computer systems.
 IoT, cyber physical systems and other mobile systems demand solutions to lower the energy consumption while keeping the same amount of computations, and high-end systems, servers and exascale computing demand more computations for the same energy.
-These problems were traditionally solved by the hardware evolution, but since we now witness the end of the Dennard scaling [DGR+74] it is no longer a viable option.
-As the improvement in semi-conductors can no longer keep up with the required phase, evolution in energy efficiency must be shifted to the software.
-Our vision in this research is to improve energy efficiency of computer systems by including the application software in the resource allocation decision – this branch of self-awareness is called making the software energy aware.
-Energy aware software forms a stronger link between applications and the runtime system in form of an information flow used to steer the resource allocation.
-This increases the self-awareness of software and is required for the research community to take the next step into energy efficient computing.
+These problems were traditionally solved by the hardware evolution, but since we now witness the end of the Dennard scaling [DGR+74], this development is no longer feasible.
+As the improvement in semi-conductors can no longer keep up with the required pace, evolution in energy efficiency must be shifted over to the software.
+The vision behind this research is to significantly improve the energy efficiency of computer systems by including the application software in the decision of allocating resources – this branch of self-awareness is called “making the software energy aware”.
+Energy aware software forms a stronger link between applications and the runtime system by means of an information flow used to steer the allocation of resources, which increases the self-awareness of software.
+This advancement in software design is required for the research community to take the next step into energy efficient computing.

 2 Rationale

 From tiny embedded systems to large scale server farms and diverse IoT systems, energy efficiency is becoming the main struggle for system usability, expansion, reliability and scalability.
 The drivers for solving the issues differ depending on the area of focus; the very usability of battery powered devices depends on their ability to provide the user with the satisfactory experience while consuming the minimum amount of energy.
-Desktop and laptop systems require high levels of energy efficiency in to lower the noise levels from active cooling, increase their reliability by reducing the heat and reduce the electric bill.
-On a larger scale, the rapid expansion of large-scale servers is not in line with the ecological development, and now contributes to over 2% of the total energy consumption in the US, whilst Facebook alone releases 650k tonnes of carbon annually.
+Desktop and laptop systems require high levels of energy efficiency in in order to (a) lower the noise levels from active cooling, (b) increase their reliability by reducing the heat and (c) reduce the electric bill.
+Taking into account the bigger picture, the rapid expansion of large-scale servers is not in line with the ecological development, and now contributes to over 2% of the total energy consumption in the US, whilst Facebook alone releases 650k tonnes of carbon annually.
 Lastly, without the increased energy efficiency, high performance computing centres cannot reach exascale performance.
-The US Department of Energy defines a maximum power envelope of 20 MW for a single data centre, but with the current technology, an exascale computing centre requires over 7000 MW.
+The US Department of Energy defines a maximum power envelope of 20 MW for a single data centre, but with the current technology, a modern exascale computing centre requires over 7000 MW.